HOW-TO: Request a Conference

 - Click the link for 'Chair Note.'
 You will see an explanation of the resolution.

-If it is an email issue, just create a new request with the proper email.
+If it is an email issue, you will need to USE the proper email. to submit a new request.